 Since the day I moved to Budapest, I have been planning all kinds of trips to neighbouring countries just to experience as much as possible during my stay in central Europe.
-Romania was that destination that I wanted to visit for its history of the famous Dracula and, of course, Transylvania.
+Romania was that destination that I wanted to visit for its history of the famous Dracula, Transylvania and beautiful glamping spots in Romania.
 The capital of Romania, Bucharest, was only a short stop in my initial travel plans as I thought it was quite similar to Budapest.
 Oh, how I was wrong… Turns out Bucharest is so much more than your average European capital city.

 What to do and see in Bucharest?

 There are lots of things you can do while staying in Bucharest.
 I stayed for 4 days and I feel like there are still many places that I haven’t checked out.
 So here are the top things you can do and see in Bucharest!

 Unlike the old towns I’ve visited in other European countries, this one is very vibrant and has a nice mix of old and new.
 You can stroll along the narrow streets and see such famous landmarks as Stavropoleos Monastery church, the ruins of the Old Court, CEC Palace, National Museum of Romanian History and many more.
 Plus, some of the streets are filled with bars, restaurants and even clubs making the whole Old Town an alive and crazy place during the nighttime.
 You can easily spend the whole day just discovering the hidden gems of the Old Town and tasting various dishes.

 Observe the city from the Arcul de Trumf